Textiles

 A pair of Kuba textiles featuring a classic pattern of interlocking diamonds and zigzags.
 Both pieces display variations in dark brown outlines and light beige tones, arranged symmetrically for a balanced geometric design.
 Woven from raffia palm fibre they date back to the late 20th century and originate from an ex-UK collection.
 Measurements: the lighter textile on the left is L 57 cm x W 58 cm, while the darker one is L 50 cm x W 50 cm..
 Price is £150 each.

-Outstanding Ewe Kente Chief's Cloth
+Rare Ewe Kente Chief’s Cloth – Circa 1930s – Museum-Quality Textile

 Kuba Textile Panel, Congo, Central Africa